LogtalkDotOrg/logtalk3/adapters/NOTES.md

 those settings result in large intermediate Prolog files as in addition to the information collected for Logtalk own reflection features, all file terms are decorated with additional source file location information for integration with the SWI-Prolog own development tools.
+Use the `gtrace/0-1` predicates to start the tracer.
+For example:

+	?- gtrace(foo::bar).

 See the `scripts/embedding/swipl` directory for a sample shell script that can help in generating QLF files from Logtalk and optionally a